-- 7.1 The service provider will render the services:a. on a time and material basis with an upper limit on remuneration (cost ceiling); orb. at fixed prices. - 7.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
+- 7.1 The service provider will render the services: - a. on a time and material basis with an upper limit on remuneration (cost ceiling); or - b. at fixed prices. - 7.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
 In particular, the remuneration covers the costs for the transfer of rights, documentation and materials, as well as all expenses, secretarial services, all social benefits and other insurance benefits for accident, sickness, disability or death, and public levies (e.g. value added tax). - 7.3 The service provider will issue invoices in accordance with the payment plan.
 If no such plan was agreed, invoicing shall be after all services have been provided.
 Value added tax is to be indicated separately in the invoice.
-Unless otherwise agreed, payment will be within 30 days of receipt of the properly issued invoice. - 7.4 For central Federal Administration10 procurements, the service provider is obliged to submit an electronic invoice 11 to the procuring entity if the contract value exceeds CHF 5,000 (excl.
-VAT).
-The procuring entity determines the delivery options.
+Unless otherwise agreed, payment will be within 30 days of receipt of the properly issued invoice.